Technology Guide for SC108

 Starting a Video Conference Session

-To begin using the room for video conferencing, choose the appropriate preset from the following options (you can switch modes at any time by selecting the Presets tab again):
+To begin using the room for video conferencing, choose the appropriate preset from the following options:

-Video Conference – Presenting from This Room – choose this mode if you are the lecturer and wish to connect with remote participants.
-This will turn on the middle and right projectors and give control of camera adjustments, content source selection, and dialing.
+Video Conference - 2 Screens (Normal) - choose this mode if you are the lecturer and wish to connect with remote participants.
+This will turn on the middle and right display and give control of camera adjustments, content source selection, and dialing.
 Use this mode if you are connecting to a Zoom meeting.

-Video Conference – Three Screen – Presenting from This Room – choose this mode if you are the lecturer and you are connecting with a remote class at UOIT.
-This will turn on all the projectors and allow control of the camera, content selection, and dialing.
+Video Conference - 3 Screen (UOIT) - choose this mode if you are the lecturer and you are connecting with a remote class at UOIT.
+This will turn on all 3 displays and allow control of the camera, content selection, and dialing.

 Video Conference Mode